“People who wonder whether the glass is half empty or half full miss the point. The glass is refillable.“

-Whether we end up achieving our goals and being happy in life will depend more on how we view the half-filled glass than where we must start the next leg of our journey from.
+Whether we end up achieving our goals and being happy in life will depend more on how we view the half-filled glass than from where we must start the next leg of our journey.

 Whatever our age and the pasts we’ve left behind, the future begins right now.

 The past is the past.
 There’s no way to go back and change it in order to make better decisions or right past wrongs.

 But the future is ours to make if only we’ll take that first step out of the darkness and walk towards the light.

 Even if we see the glass as half-empty we can strive every day to do whatever it will take to fill it back up to the brim.